MatrixSpock/NextJS-NestJS-GraphQL/README.md

 # NextJS & NestJS GraphQL Starter
 A NextJS frontend and NestJS backend GraphQL starter pack that includes GitHub & Reddit authentication.

-## Is something missing?
-If there is a feature missing that is used in most production-grade applications, please make an issue so we can discuss adding it in.
 ## Features
 - [x] Google authentication
 - [x] GitHub authentication